Argus-Courier: History

+In October 1894, Ashbury G. Smith bought the Courier, followed by the Imprint that December and merged the two.
+Felix G. Head bought out Smith in April 1895, and sold to Ravenscroft two months later.
+In 1900, the Argus was purchased by brothers Stephen H. and Cassius C. Olmstead, owners of the Marin Journal.
+In 1907, J.C.
+Arthur and two others bought the Courier.
+He sold it in January 1912 to E.A.
+Avery.
+Ravenscroft returned five months later and then sold the Courier to Homer W. Wood.
+In December 1927, Wood sold the Petaluma Courier to the Olmsted Company.
+In July 1928, the two papers were consolidated to form the Petaluma Argus-Courier.

-In 1995, the Olmsted family sold the paper to Scripps League Newspapers.
-In 1993, the paper, which had been daily since 1928, cut down to a two day a week schedule, citing financial pressures.
+In 1965, the Olmsted family sold the paper to Scripps League Newspapers.
+In 1993, the paper, which had been daily since 1928, cut down to a two-day a week schedule, citing financial pressures.
 The move left Santa Rosa's Press Democrat as the county's only daily.
-Pulitzer Publishing Company bought Scripps League for about $230 million in 1996.
-The New York Times Company bought the Argus-Courier in 2001.
+In 1996, Pulitzer Publishing Company bought Scripps League for about $230 million.
+In 2001, The New York Times Company bought the Argus-Courier.
+In 2012, the company sold its regional papers to Halifax Media.
+Later that year, Sonoma Media, a local investment group formed to buy the Sonoma Index-Tribune, purchased the Argus-Courier and The Press Democrat from Halifax.
+In 2025, the three papers were acquired by MediaNews Group.

-The New York Times Company sold its regional papers to Halifax Media in 2012; Halifax sold the Argus-Courier to Sonoma Media Investments later that year.

 National coverage and awards

 Argus-Courier reporting has been featured in national news reporting, as with the story of Petaluma resident Polly Klaas's murder, where the paper served as a source of reporting, and its staff served as commentators on the culture of the town.